 Where to do pupillage

 Your starting point when thinking about pupillage is to decide what area of law you'd like to specialise in.
-Read about the different barristers' practice areas here.
+Make sure to research the different barristers' practice areas.
 Use the experience gained during your studies as well as any work experience, especially mini-pupillages, to help you decide.
 There's no substitute for reading as much as you can about the various work areas and different chambers, attending pupillage fairs and generally keeping yourself as informed as possible.

-To help you with your research, we've provided a searchable list of chambers by work area, city location, number of places available, application method, funding and size.
+To help you with your research, we have provided a searchable list of chambers by work area, city location, number of places available, application method, funding and size.

 In addition, the Bar Standard Board's Pupillages Handbook contains details of all organisations offering pupillage in the forthcoming year and comprehensive information about pupillage awards.
 The handbook is automatically distributed to all BPTC students and is also available from the annual National Pupillage Fair (in March).
 Otherwise contact the Bar Standards Board for a copy.